Non-linear Neurons with Human-like Apical Dendrite Activations: Experiments

-{\bf Results.} We present the Fashion-MNIST results with various neural architectures and activation functions in Table~\ref{tab_Fashion_MNIST}.
 Our baseline MLP architectures obtain better accuracy rates than those of Xiao et al.~\cite{Xiao-A-2017}, e.g.~the difference obtained for MLP-1 with ReLU is $1.78\%$ (we report $88.88\%$, while Xiao et al.~\cite{Xiao-A-2017} report $87.10\%$).
 We notice that leaky ReLU obtains slightly lower accuracy rates than ReLU, the only exception being the result with LeNet.
 Nonetheless, for both MLP and CNN architectures, the accuracy of ADA on the test set is superior (by up to $0.5\%$) compared to the accuracy of ReLU.
-We obtain statistically significant improvements for the replacement of ReLU with ADA, from $90.84\%$ to $91.34\%$ using LeNet and from $93.39\%$ to $93.84\%$ using VGG-9, respectively.
+We obtain statistically significant improvements for the replacement of ReLU with ADA, from $90.84\%$ to $91.34\%$ using LeNet, and from $93.39\%$ to $93.84\%$ using VGG-9, respectively.
 Interestingly, we also noticed that the value of the cross-entropy loss is always lower (on both validation and test sets) when we use ADA instead of ReLU.

 We observe that RBF converges only for small networks (MLP-1, MLP-2 or LeNet).
 When it converges, the results are below the ReLU and leaky ReLU baselines.
 For VGG-9, the accuracy of RBF is equal to the random choice baseline.
 Swish attains better results than ReLU for MLP-1 and MLP-2, but below ADA and leaky ADA.
 For LeNet and VGG-9, Swish surpasses only RBF (all other activation functions are better).
 When we employ our PyNADA, the accuracy rates improve for all the architectures.
 The largest improvement of leaky PyNADA on the test set (with respect to the baseline PyNReLU) is $0.73\%$, obtained with LeNet.
 The reported difference is statistically significant.